On Efficient Variants of Segment Anything Model: A Survey: Efficient Variants of SAM

 \textbf{Exploiting Sparsity and Acceleration Techniques.} The inherent sparsity observed in deep neural networks, where only a subset of parameters significantly contributes to model output, offers a promising avenue for improving SAM's efficiency.
 The discovery in very recent work, SuperSAM~\cite{abebe2025supersam}, showing that the subnetwork with 7 layers in image encoder pruned (12 layers in total) can still maintain over 60\% performance compared to vanilla SAM, further provides proofs to SAM's sparsity, {which poses a promising research direction for further uncovering the fine-grained sparsity in SAM's architecture.} Techniques like pruning, quantization, and structured sparsity {\cite{SAMfast}} could further reduce SAM's computational demands. {While several initial efforts in sparsification, such as those leveraged in SlimSAM~\cite{chen20230} and PQ-SAM\cite{liu2024pq}, have shown success, future research could dive deeper into understanding the distribution and dynamics of sparsity in SAM.} This includes investigating the optimal layers or components of SAM that can be pruned or sparsified without impacting performance {\cite{abebe2025supersam}}.
 Additionally, techniques such as sparse attention mechanisms, dynamic pruning during inference, and low-precision training, which have been deployed on Transformer-based architectures~\cite{lou2024sparser, rao2021dynamicvit, NEURIPS2023_20bd42d8}, can be further explored to balance accuracy and efficiency, especially for large-scale deployments.
+The recent SparseSAM~\cite{tran2026sparsesam} applies a structured sparsification framework for attention and MLP layers, achieving 2x acceleration with negligible performance degradation.
+Moreover, Fan et al.~\cite{fan2025compress} proposes a novel compression technique, based on the Hyper-Compression principle, which projects high-dimensional parameters into scalars, providing new insights for lightening SAM.
 By combining these with advanced knowledge distillation techniques, more compact, efficient variants of SAM could be realized.